 Expanding a regulatory role for nursing and non-biological science degree holders is unlikely to overcome difficulty finding personnel to properly perform testing.
-The average salary for a nurse is substantially higher than a credentialed MLS or MLT professional.
-These are not roles nurses are pursuing.
+The average salary for a nurse is substantially higher than a credentialed MLS or MLT professional, for instance, adding a financial disincentive to nurses who are generally unwilling to perform these roles.

 If institutions are unable to fill necessary positions with qualified personnel, lowering standards is not an efficacious solution.
-These institutions should consider increasing compensation and benefits to attract appropriately trained and credentialed personnel or choose to forgo providing those services in ways that clearly put patients' lives at risk incompetence.
-Violations are deviations from safe operating procedures, standards, and rules, which can be routine and necessary or involve risk of harm."
+These institutions should consider increasing compensation and benefits to attract appropriately trained and credentialed personnel or choose to forgo providing those services in ways that clearly put patients' lives at risk